Mount Agou: History

-Historically, the region is inhabited by Ewe people.
-In the late seventeenth and early eighteenth century, Adangme refugees settled at Mount Agou, fleeing from slave traders.
+Historically, the region has been inhabited by Ewe people.
+In the late seventeenth and early eighteenth centuries, Adangme refugees settled at Mount Agou, fleeing from slave traders.
 In 1870, Ashanti troops tried to subdue the area, but were pushed back by the villages on the mountain.
 For this reason, the mountain is still seen as a symbol of resistance.

 In times of the German protectorate Togoland, the mountain was called Baumann Peak (Baumannspitze), named after geographer Oscar Baumann.
 A mythical narration tells that when the Germans arrived in nearby Naviè village, they made an agreement to buy what can fit into a sheepskin.
-They then cut a skin in pieces and surrounded the mountain with them.
+They then cut the skin into pieces and surrounded the mountain with them.
 This story is similar to the traditional tale of the foundation of Carthage by Dido.

 Near the top of Mount Agou, the remains of military installations from both the German era and from French Togoland can be seen.
 These include a French military hospital from World War II.
 Memorial stones have been laid on the mountain that refer to these periods.

 In 1955, the cacao swollen shoot virus entered Togo from Ghana through the cocoa fields around Mount Agou.
 A particularly virulant variant of the virus was called "Agou 1".

-In the 2000s there were plans for commercial exploitation of the bauxite deposits on the mountain, which were met with protests from local environmental organisations.
+In the 2000s, there were plans for commercial exploitation of the bauxite deposits on the mountain, which were met with protests from local environmental organisations.
 In the present day, the summit area is used for communications; the equipment includes an antenna on the mountain top.